-Do you have specific questions about your science fair project or science fair, our team of volunteer scientists can help.
+Do you have specific questions about your science project?
+Our team of volunteer scientists can help.
 Our Experts won't do the work for you, but they will make suggestions, offer guidance, and help you troubleshoot.

 There is a fraction of the world's population that doesn't have enough to eat or doesn't have access to food that is nutritionally rich.
 Food scientists or technologists work to find new sources of food that have the right nutrition levels and that are safe for human consumption.
 In fact, our nation's food supply depends on food scientists and technologists that test and develop foods that meet and exceed government food safety standards.
 If you are interested in combining biology, chemistry,…

 What makes it possible to create high-technology objects like computers and sports gear?
 It's the materials inside those products.
 Materials scientists and engineers develop materials, like metals, ceramics, polymers, and composites, that other engineers need for their designs.
 Materials scientists and engineers think atomically (meaning they understand things at the nanoscale level), but they design microscopically (at the level of a microscope), and their materials are used macroscopically…

-Food Science TechnicianGood taste, texture, quality, and safety are all very important in the food industry.
+Good taste, texture, quality, and safety are all very important in the food industry.
 Food science technicians test and catalog the physical and chemical properties of food to help ensure these aspects.